 - define the channels that will be included in the multiplexing acquisition.
-To do this, check the box which corresponds to the number of the channel as displayed in the figure below:
+To do this, check the box which corresponds to the number of the channel (a cross indicates that the channel will not be included). - define the channels that will be used as the first channel in the sequence. - define the number of times the multiplexing sequence will be repeated;